13 November 2023

 Within GSK House, there are many different options for lunch as more than 3000 people work there.
 I often go to the deli bar but as a treat, there is an onsite Ramen restaurant which is delicious.

 What are you up to over the next few weeks?

 Over the next week, I am preparing for my next event GSK Revealed, which is where prospective students can visit GSK House to learn about the opportunities we offer.
-I am also planning assessment centres for Industrial Placement students.
+I am also planning assessment centres for placement students.